 Means of payment – iVisa accepts multiple means of payments.
 You can use a credit or a debit card, and since lots of people have a Paypal account, iVisa accepts that as well.

 Sometimes, the immigration officers may ask for other documents as well, which is why you should be prepared.
 Although this happens on a case-by-case basis, you should also be able to provide proof of return flights, proof of accommodation (hotel reservation or a letter from a host,) bank statements (means of subsistence,) a copy of your ID card, or even previous passport copies (if you have any.)

-Once you get your Brazil evisa, all that is left for you to do is print it, and take it with you.
+Even if we're not available to give you Brazilian e-Visas, there's a chance to do it in the future for those few countries who require one.
+And in case you're citizen of one of these and decide to apply with iVisa, then you just have to fill in the application form and after that, all that is left for you to do is print it, and take it with you.
 You need to show it when you board your flight, as well as at the immigration office once you land in Brazil.
 Our recommendation is to print multiple copies so that if you lose one, you have one or two spares.